search archive

 Dates: 1964-1997, undated

 Abstract: Texas Tourist Development Agency photographs and audiovisual materials document the activities of the Texas Tourist Development Agency (TTDA) and its work to increase the state’s share of the national tourist market using a variety of mass media.
 The materials include photographic color slides, transparencies, negatives, photographic prints, videotapes, motion picture films, and audio tapes and date from 1964 to 1997 and undated.
-A selection of the Color slides and transparencies series has been digitized, as well as many of the Moving image materials.
+Motion picture films, videotapes, and portions of the slides and negatives have been digitized.